Accessibility Statement for www.cirencester.ac.uk

 Technical information about this website’s accessibility

-Cirencester College is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Cirencester College is committed to making this website accessible in line with the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.

 Disproportionate burden

-Our embedded videos are hosted on third party platforms such as YouTube and Vimeo.
-These platforms do not yet fully support audio description so we are unable to provide this separate audio track.
-This fails WCAG success criterion 1.2.5 Audio Description (Pre-recorded).
+Our embedded videos are hosted on third-party platforms (YouTube and Vimeo), which do not fully support audio descriptions.
+This fails WCAG success criterion 1.2.5 (Audio Description – Pre-recorded).

 Content that’s not within the scope of the accessibility regulations